openharmony/docs/en/application-dev/quick-start/arkts-appstorage.md

-# AppStorage: Application-wide UI State Storage
+# AppStorage: Storing Application-wide UI State

 AppStorage provides central storage for application UI state attributes.
 It is bound to the application process and is created by the UI framework at application startup.